ground-creative/docker-nginx-proxy/README.md

 # Docker Nginx Proxy With SSL Layer

-This is a docker container to use nginx as a proxy to various other docker containers not visible to the public.
+This is a docker container to use nginx as a proxy and forward requests docker containers not visible to the public.

 ## Installation